Article

 But when that tech is acting up, broken down, or a pain to deal with … all you do is notice.

 For example, imagine you’re ordering at a self-service kiosk and your app says you have a reward ready.
 However, for some unknown reason the reward won’t show up on-screen.
 It’s confusing.
-You suddenly feel incompetent.
-The customers behind you are getting impatient.
+Now you feel incompetent.
+Then the customer behind starts getting impatient.

-You might explain your problem to a frazzled cashier, but they’re busy and not looking for more to do.
+You could explain your problem to a frazzled cashier if you could find them without abandoning the kiosk.
+Then again, they’re busy and not looking for more to do.

 Moments like these shape customers’ opinions about go-to spots for a quick bite, as well as places to avoid.
 In our recent Fast-Food Friction survey, a clear winner for restaurant technology emerged: